 The Association has a strong record of success among students applying to these competitive courses.
-Students considering a career in Medicine or Veterinary Science are encouraged to work closely with the Careers Department to explore work experience and shadowing placements which will support their applications alongside some of the other extra-curricular activities on offer.
+Students considering a career in Medicine or Veterinary Science are encouraged to work closely with the Careers Department to explore wider reading and super-curricular engagement, work experience and shadowing placements which will support their applications alongside some of the other extra-curricular activities on offer.